District Reading Plan

 Document how reading instruction and assessment for all students in the district are further aligned to the science of reading, structured literacy and foundational literacy skills.

-To ensure reading instruction and assessment are aligned with the science of reading, structured literacy, and foundational literacy skills, DDTwo has a structured literacy model.
+To ensure reading instruction and assessment are aligned with the science of reading, structured literacy, and foundational literacy skills, DD Two has a structured literacy model.
 Each of the five pillars of reading is represented within our Literacy Model.
-Our Literacy Model provides guidance for teachers and dedicated time for phonological awareness, phonics, fluency, vocabulary, oral language, and comprehension.
-Further, HMH Into Reading and UFLI Foundations have been adopted as our high-quality curriculum and instructional materials.
-Each of these together ensures evidence-based practices that reflect the cognitive processes involved in learning to read are happening in the classroom.
 Our approach is grounded in research and targets the essential components of reading instruction.
 Here’s how alignment is being achieved:

-- Vocabulary and Comprehension: Vocabulary knowledge is assessed through various methods, including asking students to define words, use them in sentences, word sorts, and through application.
-Vocabulary is also assessed through using context clues to infer meanings of unfamiliar words in texts.
+Vocabulary is assessed through using context clues to infer meanings of unfamiliar words in texts.
 Comprehension is assessed through both written and verbal responses to texts.
-DDTwo utilized district common assessments in grades 2-5.
+DD Two utilizes district common assessments in grades 2-5 to assess both vocabulary and comprehension.
 These common assessments are given routinely throughout the year to assess standards mastery.
 Assessments also include standardized tests aligned with grade-level ELA indicators.

 Section C